botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 const result = await client.callAction({
   type: 'whatsapp:startConversation',
   input: {
-    userPhone: '+1 123 456 7890', // The full phone number of the Whatsapp user you want to initiate the conversation with.
+    userPhone: '+1 123 456 7890', // The full phone number of the WhatsApp user you want to initiate the conversation with.
     templateName: 'test_message', // This is the name (identifier) of your WhatsApp message template.
     templateLanguage: 'en_US', // Optional (defaults to `en_US`)
     templateVariablesJson: JSON.stringify(['John', '12345']), // Optional (only needed if your message template uses variables)